What-If-Sec/SoLa-042025-Bootcamp/Bootcamp Welcome/Getting Started.md

 ### Step 1: Watch the Git Video

 Before diving into the course materials, it’s essential to understand the basics of Git, GitLab, and GitHub.
 Watch the video explaining these concepts [here](https://www.youtube.com/watch?v=wpISo9TNjfU).
-This will provide you with the foundational knowledge needed for the course.
+Since you're here you might as well get a baisc understanding of git and github.

 ### Step 2: Access the Course Syllabus

-You’ll find the course syllabus in EducateMe.
+For registered students, you’ll find the course syllabus in EducateMe.

-### Step 4: Course Schedule & Preparation
+### Step 3: Course Schedule & Preparation

 Each module's lecture materials, supplemental readings, and YouTube videos will open 3 days before the class date within EducateMe, and answers to assignments and knowledge checks will be posted the day of class.